KomodorDev/ici01_PublicOpinionAnalyzer/README.md

 3. Install dependencies:
    pip install -r requirements.txt

-4. Create a .env file and configure API key (or alternatively insert API key in "Settings" tab):
+4. Create a .env file and configure API key:
    OPENAI_API_KEY=...
    GEMINI_API_KEY=...

-   OLLAMA_BASE_URL=...
+   (or alternatively insert API key in "Settings" tab):

+   Note: At lest a Gemini API Key is required.
+Otherwise the Analysis Tab as of now will crash.

 5. Start the application:
    python main.py